 Organisation-Specific Data Characteristics

-Although MedDRA is a standardised terminology, different organisations have implemented it is various ways.
+Although MedDRA is a standardised terminology, different organisations have implemented it in various ways.
 It is important to understand organisation-specific data characteristics and implementation strategies.

 Each organisation should have access to a MedDRA specialist to provide expert advice and who has the knowledge of the following database characteristics: